This article will provide some ways as to how your account can become compromised, and what steps to take if you believe it has already happened.

 - Complete the Gmail Security checklist

-If the account compromised could have had access to your personal computer, and you have sensitive information stored on your computer, be sure to change any passwords for online banking and other secure sites.
+If the account compromised could have had access to your personal computer, and you have sensitive information stored on that device, be sure to change any passwords for online banking and other secure sites.

 Contact: Wharton Computing Student Support